-When summer starts to swelter, many homeowners dream of swimming in their very own swimming pools.
-But after checking price tags, a lot of would-be pool owners give up before they start.
+Many homeowners dream of having their own swimming pool, especially after the heat of summer settles in.
+But after checking the price tag, a lot of would-be pool owners give up before they even start.

 It doesn’t have to be that way.

 With the right financing, an in-ground pool may be more affordable than you think, while also bringing years of enjoyment and adding to your home’s value.